candanbaykan/menu/README.md

 # Menu

 Menu is a console-based tool for displaying and executing customizable menus defined in YAML files.
-It allows users to define commands and environment variables in a structured format and execute them interactively.
+It allows users to define commands in a structured format and execute them interactively.

-## Requirements
+## Build Requirements

 - .NET 9.0 SDK